 Niche and fitness differences are two central concepts in coexistence theory which help us to predict and understand species coexistence.
 Whether or not species coexist depends on how much species limit each other's growth compared to their own growth.
 From a mechanistic standpoint, various factors such as resources or predators, can limit population growth.
 Population sizes will on their turn influence these factors (Meszéna et al., 2006) (e.g. by depleting resources or by boosting the population size of their predators), as such creating the regulating feedback underpinning growth limitation.
 Thus, mechanistically, niche differences measure how independent the feedback loop of two species are.
-If the feedback loops are completely independent, then niche differences are 0.
+If the feedback loops are completely independent, then niche differences are 1, conversely, if the feedback loops are equivalent niche differences are 0.
 Fitness differences measure the relative strength of the feedback loops.
-Species will coexist when niche differences ( $\mathcal{N}$ ) overcome fitness differences ( $\mathcal{F}$ ) (Adler et al., 2007; Chesson, 2000).
+Species will coexist when niche differences (\mathcal{N}) overcome fitness differences (\mathcal{F}) (Adler et al., 2007; Chesson, 2000).